Significant syncs in the life & death of Lennon

 -It is also interesting that one of the ingredients of LSD (Lucy in the Sky with Diamonds) is derived from ergot, a fungus which grows on rye.-

-Sharon Tate was murdered in the house that was previusly rented by Doris Day's son, Terry Melcher.
+Sharon Tate was murdered in the house that was previously leased by Doris Day's son, Terry Melcher.
 The Beatles mention Doris Day in their song Dig It.
 Doris starred in her last film in '68, titled With Six You Get Eggroll.
 She plays the role of a woman named Abby.
 It is released on August 7th, 1968.
-Remember on August 8th, 1969 the Beatles took their Abbey Road album cover photo, and the next day, August 9th, was when Tate was murdered, along with her friend Abigail Folger.
+Remember on August 8th, 1969 the Beatles took their Abbey Road album cover photo, and later that night Tate was murdered, along with her friend Abigail Folger.

 I noticed a wooden ram in Barbara Hershey's character's house.
 They make a point of keeping it in the lower center of this shot, the first scene in her house.
 Then later at her record party.